What is credit card travel insurance?

 Read the Product Disclosure Statement (PDS) and Target Market Determination (TMD) for the insurance policy to understand what’s included and whether it’s suitable for your situation.

-Importantly, some complimentary credit card travel insurance cover may only be available to customers who have more premium credit cards.
-Other credit cards may still include complimentary travel insurance, but for a more basic level of cover and/or for a lower amount.
+Complimentary credit card travel insurance may only be available to customers who have more premium credit cards, such as rewards or frequent flyer cards.
+Other credit cards may still include complimentary travel insurance, but for a more basic level of cover or a lower amount.

-Depending on the credit card you choose, you may get all or some of the following types of insurance included as a perk.
+Depending on the credit card you choose, some or all of the following types of insurance may be included.

 Overseas travel insurance

-The policyholder may have the option of adding additional cover to their policy to cover specific risks (e.g. skiing or cruise cover) but there could be a cost for this.
+The policyholder may also have the option of adding additional cover to their policy for specific risks (e.g. skiing or cruise cover), which could come with additional fees.

 Domestic travel insurance or interstate flight inconvenience